ravimad/Orb2015/artifact.md

 the ones with `alloc` bounds can be found in `~/leon/testcases/benchmark/alloc`.
 The results of running the tool on these benchmarks are available in the folders inside the `~/leon/results/` directory.
 The folder `~/leon/results/server-results` has the results of running the benchmarks on a machine with the configurations presented in the paper, and provides more accurate data for the time taken by tool on a benchmark.

-To infer the `steps` bounds of the benchmarks (shown in Figure 9), use the following scripts:
+To infer the `steps` bounds of the benchmarks (shown in Figure 9), use the following commands:

     $ cd ~/leon/results
     $ mkdir steps; cd steps